-- 1. Help an expertly targeted subset of low-income senior and disabled renters who are waiting for permanent housing placements with active but expiring Time-Limited Subsidies to avoid residential displacement and achieve housing stability as they age in place; - 2.
-Design the program in a manner that creates an ongoing opportunity for the City to partner with LAHSA and LA County, and continuously evaluate the effectiveness of the program as a prevention and housing stabilization strategy and model; and, based on insights from ongoing evaluations, - 3.
+- 1. Immediately resolve at least 6 months of rental arrears for wait-listed applicants of the ULA ERAP and who are most at risk of homelessness; - 2.
+Help an expertly targeted subset of very low-income, extremely low-income, and acutely low-income senior and disabled renters to meet their basic income needs, avoid residential displacement and achieve housing stability as they age in place; - 3.
+Design the program in a manner that creates an ongoing opportunity for the City to partner with LAHSA and LA County, and continuously evaluate the effectiveness of the program as a prevention and housing stabilization strategy and model; and, based on insights from ongoing evaluations, - 4.
 Identify key challenges and opportunities to improve the effectiveness of the program on an annual basis.